silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/paid_social_apps/Meta_Business_Manager/connect-a-business-hub-for-meta-business-manager.md

 ---
-description: This article describes how to connect a business hub to centrally manage the users and assets of Meta Business Manager from Cerby.
+description: "This article describes how to connect a business hub to centrally manage the users and assets of Meta Business Manager from Cerby."
 intercom_id: 5528269
 ---